1h3ll/CSRF_DELETE_CATEGORY-phpgurukul-CVE/README.md

 </html>
 ```

-3)Use the HTML code and craft a malicious URL.
+3) Use the HTML code and craft a malicious URL.
 ![3](https://github.com/user-attachments/assets/53ce1a60-b26e-475e-8ea4-79dacbb18ab2)
-4)After Admin clicks on the link, new category will be deleted.
+4) After Admin clicks on the link, new category will be deleted.
 ![4](https://github.com/user-attachments/assets/20a44793-7785-4c3c-98ed-ea20a8649aa9)
 ![5](https://github.com/user-attachments/assets/f44af5f6-6f4c-44cb-8f47-72148378afcd)